marcov64/Lsd/Readme.txt

 To run LMM from a system shell, please open a terminal in the installation directory (or use your graphical file browser) and execute:

- ./run.sh
+ ./LMM &

-If you get an error when trying to execute any of the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x FILENAME" in the installation directory, replacing FILENAME by the name of the corresponding file).
+If you get an error when trying to execute the above command, please make sure the file is set as executable (use terminal command "chmod +x LMM" in the installation directory).

-Last, LSD comes with pre-compiled code that may need to be recompiled to your specific environment.
+Last, LSD comes with pre-compiled executables and libraries that may need to be recompiled to your specific environment.
 To recreate the pre-compiled binaries, close all LSD instances and open a terminal instance at the LSD installation directory.
-Then, use the following commands:
+Then, use the following command:

- cd src
  make

 If the compilation fails, the most likely reason is the mis-specification of the locations of the files required for the compilation.
 The major problem is that Tcl/Tk may be installed in your systems in several different locations.
 The makefile contains a list of variables for the directory needed for the Tcl/Tk libraries and include files.
 For example, on some systems you have the Tcl/Tk library located in /usr/lib, or /usr/local/lib, or usr/share/lib, etc. Similarly, the include files may be located in different directories.
-The makefile lists the files you need to identify; check the location for those files and edit the makefile as appropriate for your system.
+The file "src/makefile" lists the files you need to identify; check the location for those files and edit the file "src/makefile" as appropriate for your system.

-It is also possible that Tcl/Tk requires further libraries besides those specified in the makefile.
-If you have errors even after having specified the correct path to the Tcl/Tk libraries, then find out where the file wish is located (using the command "whereis wish"), and then find out which libraries are used with the command:
+It is also possible that Tcl/Tk requires further libraries besides those specified in file "src/makefile".
+If you have errors even after having specified the correct path to the Tcl/Tk libraries, then find out where the file "wish" is located (using the command "whereis wish"), and then find out which libraries are used with the command:

  ldd /usr/bin/wish

-If the system lists further libraries, add the appropriate option to the linker (e.g. -lieee to add the library libieee.a) in the makefile to the variable DUMMY.
+If the system lists further libraries, add the appropriate option to the linker (e.g. "-lieee" to add the library named "libieee.a") in the file "src/makefile" to the variable TCLTK_LIB in the linux section.
+Adjustments may be also necessary to the variables PATH_TCLTK_HEADER and PATH_TCLTK_LIB, which point to the directories containing Tcl/Tk header (.h) and library (.a) files

 Last, LSD comes with pre-compiled code that may need to be recompiled to your specific environment.
 To recreate the pre-compiled binaries, close all LSD instances and open a terminal instance at the LSD installation directory.
-Then, use the following commands:
+Then, use the following command:

+ make

-IMPORTANT: if you modified the makefile to compile LMM, the same changes need to be made to the makefiles used to generate the LSD Model programs.
+IMPORTANT: if you modified the file "src/makefile" to recompile LSD binaries, the same changes need to be made to the makefiles used to generate your model executable.
 You need to make these changes only once using LMM.
 Use the menu item System Compilation Options in menu Model.
 You will have to fill the same variables as in the makefile used to compile LMM, which must be set to the same values.

 ************************************